These 5 Celebrity Self-Help Books Are Brimming With Life-Changing Advice

 Even the best self-help books have always had a bad wrap for being overtly cheesy.
 While this can be true, one of my favorite things about self-help books is that you can take as much knowledge from them as you need.
 Every chapter may not be illuminating and every “at home practice” may not work for you.
 What these books can ensure, however, is guidance, structure, a foundation—a map to wellness that is accessible to all.

-At the core of most self-help books, whether they are didactic or anecdotal in nature, are suggestions how to build a bigger, bolder, and better life.
+At the core of most self-help books, whether they are didactic or anecdotal in nature, are suggestions on how to build a bigger, bolder, and better life.
 At the very least, trying one out could just be something to add to your list of new things to do in 2019.

 A self-help book may not solve all of your problems, but if so many people have been able to write countless books offering guidance, I figure there must be some credit to them, right?
 (Right?!)
 Regardless of what your goals for this year are, let this list of the best self-help books be your starting point!